-- The definition of a 'parent' includes a natural or adoptive parent of the child (regardless of whether the child lives with them, has contact with them, or they have parental responsibility for the child).
-It also includes a person who is not a natural or adoptive parent of the child, but who has care of and/or parental responsibility for the child. - A 'looked after child' (LAC) means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions at the time of making the application to the school. - A 'previously looked after child' (PLAC) is a child who was looked after, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order including those Catholic children, who appear to the Governing Body, to have been in state care outside of England and who ceased to be in state care as a result of being adopted or in the case of previously looked after Catholic children, ceased to be because they became subject to an adoption, child arrangements or special guardianship order. - A copy of the child's baptism certificate or evidence of reception into the Catholic Church will be required. - In the cases of a LAC or a PLAC in the care of a Catholic parent, a copy of the parent's baptism certificate or evidence of reception into the Catholic Church will be required.
+- A 'looked after child' (LAC) means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions at the time of making the application to the school. - A 'previously looked after child' (PLAC) is a child who was looked after, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order including those Catholic children, who appear to the Governing Body, to have been in state care outside of England and who ceased to be in state care as a result of being adopted or in the case of previously looked after Catholic children, ceased to be because they became subject to an adoption, child arrangements or special guardianship order. - A copy of the child's baptism certificate or evidence of reception into the Catholic Church will be required.